brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter 3. Approaching the Dhamma.md

 This advice is sometimes quoted to prove that the Buddha rejected all external authorities and invited each individual to fashion his or her own personal path to truth.
 Read in context, however, the message of the Kālāma Sutta is quite different.
 The Buddha is not advising the Kālāmas—who, it must be stressed, had at this point not yet become his own disciples—to reject all authoritative guides to spiritual understanding and fall back solely on their personal intuition.
 Rather, he is offering them a simple and pragmatic outlet from the morass of doubt and perplexity in which they are immersed.
 By the use of skillful methods of inquiry, he leads them to understand a number of basic principles that they can verify by their own experience and thereby acquire a sure starting point for further spiritual development.

 ___

+- Highlight(pink) - Location 1543
+The Buddha says that his teaching is about suffering and the cessation of suffering.
+This statement does not mean that the Dhamma is concerned only with our experience of suffering in the present life, but it does imply that we can use our present experience, backed by intelligent observation, as a criterion for determining what is beneficial and what is detrimental to our spiritual progress.

+- Highlight(pink) - Location 1546
+Our most insistent existential demand, springing up deep within us, is the need for freedom from harm, sorrow, and distress; or, positively stated, the need to achieve well-being and happiness.

+- Highlight(pink) - Location 1547
+However, to avoid harm and to secure our well-being, it is not sufficient for us merely to hope.
+We first have to understand the conditions on which they depend.

+- Highlight(pink) - Location 1548
+According to the Buddha, whatever arises, arises through appropriate causes and conditions, and this applies with equal force to suffering and happiness.
+Thus we must ascertain the causes and conditions that lead to harm and suffering, and likewise the causes and conditions that lead to well-being and happiness.
+Once we have extracted these two principles—the conditions leading to harm and suffering, and the conditions leading to well-being and happiness—we have at our disposal an outline of the entire process that leads to the ultimate goal, final liberation from suffering.

 - Highlight(pink) - Location 1568
 Always underlying the Buddha’s questions and their replies is the tacit premise that people are primarily motivated to act by a concern for their own welfare and happiness.
 In asking this particular set of questions, the Buddha’s purpose is to lead the Kālāmas to see that, even when we suspend all concern with future lives, unwholesome mental states such as greed, hatred, and delusion, and unwholesome actions such as killing and stealing, eventually redound to one’s own harm and suffering right here and now.